All Episodes

 This is every phone call that Verizon handles.

-Now they're telling us, don't worry, it's just the metadata, which is the phone numbers of every call, the length of the call.
+Now, they're telling us, don't worry, it's just the metadata, which is the phone numbers of every call, the length of the call, nothing about the details of the call, nothing about the contents.

-No, no, no, Mr. Lombaugh, what they're looking for is spikes.
+What they're looking for is spikes.

-They want to see if a bunch of numbers are called frequently, constantly in large numbers over long periods of time, and then they'll zero in to find out who was making those calls.
+They want to see if a bunch of numbers are called frequently, constantly, in large numbers over long periods of time, and then they'll zero in to find out who was making those calls.

 There's nothing to see here.